 If you have earned college credit through other means, for instance you have dual enrolled at another institution, you must send official transcripts from those schools to Georgia Southern.
 Please email Devon Hodges if you will be sending a college transcript so that your credit can be applied as soon as possible.

 All new students must submit three immunization forms.
-These forms must be completed and submitted to Health Services prior to attending SOAR.
+These forms must be completed and submitted to Health Services before you will be able to register for the next term.
 If this is not taken care of in a timely manner, there will be a hold placed on your account which will prevent you from registering for classes.
 If you have any questions regarding these requirements, contact Health Services at 912-478-5641.

 Purchase Parking Permit (if applicable)